samuelbradshaw/text-to-vtt/README.md

 * **input_media** (required if file not present) – URL to download the audio or video file in a standard format such as MP3, WAV, or MP4.
 Alternatively, if you already have the file locally, you can put the file under `_workfiles/media/` with a filename that matches the `id` specified above.
 If a matching file is present, this column will be ignored.

 * **input_text** (recommended if file not present) – Transcript text.
 Alternatively, you can put the transcript in a text file (extension .txt) under `_workfiles/text/` with a filename that matches the `id` specified above.
 If a matching file is present, this column will be ignored.
 If no text is provided, Text to VTT will generate a transcript from the audio.
 For best results, plain Unicode text (not HTML or Markdown) is recommended, with double line breaks between paragraph blocks.
 Words inside &lt;angle brackets&gt; or [square brackets] will be ignored.

+* **alignment_method** (optional) – Library that should be used for word-level alignment.
+Default: 'whisperx'.
+Supported values: 'whisperx' or 'stable_ts'.

 * **use_voice_isolation** (optional) – Whether the audio should be processed for voice isolation.
 This is recommended for music, but isn’t needed for clear spoken audio.
 Default: False.
 Supported values: True (or Yes or 1) or False (or No or 0).